fluxninja/aperture/docs/content/get-started/playground/playground.md

 Useful flags:

-- `--port` or `TILT_PORT` - the port on which WebUI should listen
+- `--port` or `TILT_PORT` - the port on which web UI should listen

-- `--stream` - will stream both tilt and pod logs to terminal (useful for debugging `tilt` itself)
+- `--stream` - will stream both Tilt and pod logs to a terminal (useful for debugging Tilt itself)

 - `--legacy` - if you want a basic, terminal-based frontend

-By default, `tilt` will deploy and manage Agent and Controller.
+By default, `tilt` will deploy and manage the Agent and Controller.

-If you want to limit it to only manage some namespace(s) or resource(s), simply pass their name(s) as additional argument(s).
+If you want to limit it to only manage some namespace(s) or resource(s), simply pass their name(s) as an additional argument(s).

 Examples:

-- `tilt up aperture-grafana` - only bring up `grafana` and dependent services (`grafana-operator`, ...)
+- `tilt up aperture-grafana` brings up the Grafana service and its dependent services, such as `grafana-operator`.
 - `tilt up agent demoapp aperture-grafana` - you can mix namespace names and resource names, as well as specify as many of them as you want.

 If you want to manage only explicitly passed resources/namespaces, you should pass the `--only` argument:

-- `tilt up -- --only aperture-grafana` - only bring up grafana, namespace resolving to resources still works
+- `tilt up -- --only aperture-grafana` - only bring up Grafana, namespace resolving to resources still works

 To view the available namespaces and resources, either: